Hello, welcome…

 Evening coding

 With lots of interesting client work on at the moment, I’ve decided to spend some evening time moving along the next version of Done by When.
 This is nothing too stressful, but the project is getting really interesting now.
 I think I’m over the initial conceptual learning curve and now I’m making proper progress.
-Where the launch version of Done by When was primarily a working proof of concept, this next version is about attention to detail and responsiveness (that’s the speed of interactions as opposed to the adaptive layout stuff that’s already in place).
-I feel like I’m properly upgrading something when I’m spending as much time removing code as I am writing it new.
-More updates soon.
+Where… Continue reading Evening coding

 For a free and open internet, be quick

 “On December 3rd, the world’s governments will meet to update a key treaty of a UN agency called the International Telecommunication Union (ITU).
-Some governments are proposing to extend ITU authority to Internet governance in ways that could threaten Internet openness and innovation, increase access costs, and erode human rights online.” – src: protectinternetfreedom.net Here are a couple of places you can show your support for a free and open web right away: http://www.protectinternetfreedom.net https://www.google.com/intl/en/takeaction If you have a bit more time, you can get creative with Mozilla’s Webmaker kit https://webmaker.org/en-US/ITU/kit/ You can see who is speaking on your behalf here: http://files.wcitleaks.org/public/S12-WCIT12-ADM-0004!!PDF-E_18Nov.pdf And this article sums up the transparency issues: https://www.cdt.org/blogs/cynthia-wong/1607…
+Some governments are proposing to extend ITU authority to Internet governance in ways that could threaten Internet openness and innovation, increase access costs, and erode human rights online.” – src: protectinternetfreedom.net Here are… Continue reading For a free and open internet, be quick

 The best online page turning book/magazine

-I’ve seen a lot a shiny, fancy and useless online page turner book things, and typically hate them for their reliance on flash, the difficulty of reading them and the fact that we’re combining the worst of digital and non-digital technologies mainly to impress the people responsible for publishing the content rather than the people who are meant to read it.
-This one was great though: http://opim.wharton.upenn.edu/~ulrich/designbook.html The key difference being the link on the left: “Download the MOBI file directly”.
-I can flick through the book as I would at a shop, get a feel for the content, and then if it’s worth it, email the file straight to my Kindle for a proper reading experience.
-That’s more like it now.
+I’ve seen a lot a shiny, fancy and useless online page turner book things, and typically hate them for their reliance on flash, the difficulty of reading them and the fact that we’re combining the worst of digital and non-digital technologies mainly to impress the people responsible for publishing the content rather than the people… Continue reading The best online page turning book/magazine

 Specific thoughts on the @Coursera experience

 First, I’d like to say a massive thank you.
 I really value the chance to study this excellent material at zero financial cost, and more importantly I love the opportunity you provide to people all around the world who don’t have the finances or the circumstances to otherwise consider such an education.
-I also know what it’s like to maintain and develop a complex online system while supporting active users, so this feedback is by no means an accusation of negligence.
-You will have thought about much of this already I’m sure, and if it’s already on a project roadmap somewhere then please excuse me.
-In short, this is not a letter from a grumpy customer; I just thought it may be useful to hear some specific feedback and ideas that could help with the online experience: When viewing and submitting … Continue reading
+I also know… Continue reading Specific thoughts on the @Coursera experience

 On my next pet project and @Coursera

 My most recent ‘pet project’, Done by When, grew up today.
-It’s 3 months to the day since I announced a vague plan to test out an idea that had been floating around my head, and now it’s out of beta, taking payments and I’ve just notice our Mandrill email reputation has crept up to ‘Excellent’.
-Woohoo.
-I’m delighted with where it’s going and all the helpful (positive and negative) feedback I’ve had from the first brave group of testers.
-I’ve added some screenshots to my portfolio on Behance, but the interface has progressed even further since then.
-Now that Done by When has a “business model” and all that, it will be given a serious amount of time and attention going forwards.
-But importantly, as it has an active user base I won’t be using it as a playground … Continue reading
+It’s 3 months to the day since I announced a vague plan to test out an idea that had been floating around my head, and now it’s out of beta, taking payments and I’ve just notice our Mandrill email reputation has crept up to… Continue reading On my next pet project and @Coursera

 On learning Python, and a style guide

 As I continue to learn and work with Python as a programming language, I’m liking it more and more.
 I feel my code tightening up, and I’m beginning to see why the Python community are so loyal to the vague but useful idea of Pythonic code.
-I wish I’d seen this Python style guide a little earlier on in my learning though: http://www.python.org/dev/peps/pep-0008/ While I’m not far off with most of this, it makes me want to go back and tidy up a bit now, which never feels like the most effective use of time (though it may be in the long run).
-And I particularly liked the phrase “A Foolish Consistency is the Hobgoblin of Little Minds”
+I wish I’d seen this Python style guide a… Continue reading On learning Python, and a style guide